dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 We'll import `Router` to handle redirection after login and `tokenNotExpired` (from `angular2-jwt`) to make sure our user still has a valid JWT.

 To avoid TypeScript warnings, we need to declare types for `Auth0Lock` and `localStorage`.
-We will [_inject_](https://angular.io/docs/ts/latest/api/core/index/Injectable-decorator.html) our service wherever we need access to its properties and methods.
+We'll be able to [_inject_](https://angular.io/docs/ts/latest/api/core/index/Injectable-decorator.html) our `AuthService` wherever we need access to its properties and methods (ie., in other components).

-In our `AuthService` class, we need to create a new Lock instance with our Auth0 client's ID and domain.
+In the `AuthService` class, we need to create a new Lock instance with our Auth0 client's ID and domain.
 These can be found in your Auth0 dashboard settings for the Single Page Application client you just set up.
 Replace `[CLIENT_ID]` and `[CLIENT_DOMAIN]` with your personalized information.
 We'll pass a configuration object to our Lock instance with a `redirectUrl` and `responseType`.

 > **Note:** You can read more about [Lock configuration in the docs](https://auth0.com/docs/libraries/lock/v10/customization).

 We'll create a property to store the user's profile information that we'll retrieve when a visitor authenticates.
 This has an  `Object` type.

 Because we'll be storing the user's profile and access token in local storage, the first thing we'll do in our constructor is check for an existing profile.
-If there's a profile in storage, we'll set the `userProfile` property.
+If there's a profile in storage already, we'll set the `userProfile` property.

 Next we need to listen to the Lock instance for the [`hash_parsed` event](https://github.com/auth0/lock#onevent-callback).
 This is a low-level event that we'll use (instead of the `authenticated` event) in order to handle single page app redirection upon login.

 If an `idToken` is present, we'll save it to `localStorage` and use it to retrieve the user's profile information.
 Once the profile has been successfully retrieved, we can save it to `localStorage` and redirect to the Create page.
 If there is no `idToken` returned, we'll `throw` an authentication error.

 Finally, we'll implement three methods: `login()`, `logout()`, and the `authenticated` accessor.
 The `login()` method will simply display the Lock widget so the user can log in with Auth0.
 The `logout()` method removes the user's token and profile from local storage.
-The `authenticated` method checks the JWT to see if it has expired and returns a boolean representing authentication status.
+The `authenticated` getter checks the JWT to see if it has expired and returns a boolean representing authentication status.

-We're now ready to use the `AuthService` to authenticate users in our application.
+We're now ready to use `AuthService` to authenticate users in our application.

 ### Provide Auth Service in App Module